Abductive reasoning (abductive approach)

 Abductive approach is also commonly adopted in mixed-method research, where researchers combine qualitative and quantitative data in order to develop more comprehensive explanations of complex phenomena.

-My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance contains discussions of theory and application of research approaches.
+My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
-Important elements of dissertations such as research philosophy, research designmethods of data collection, data analysis and sampling are explained in this e-book in simple words.
+Important elements of dissertations such as research philosophyresearch approachresearch designmethods of data collection and data analysis are explained in this e-book in simple words.

 Preparing to Defend Your Methodology?